Table of Contents

 Wrap the kernel as a Nix package

-Create a small override that points kernelPackages at your source/commit.
-Example (conceptual):
+Create a small override that points kernelPackages at your source/commit:

 { pkgs, lib, stdenv }: